 Since 1983 the Young Writers Workshop summer program has offered teens the opportunity to explore new directions in their writing in a supportive, collaborative environment.
 Read More!

 In the summer of 1983 Simon’s Rock began offering a three-week writing workshop for high school students modeled after the innovative three-week Workshop in Language and Thinking required of all entering students at Bard College.
 We are now part of the National Writing and Thinking Network, the largest consortium of summer writing programs and camps in the country.
-Each year 84 academically motivated students are chosen to participate in the Simon’s Rock program.
+Each year 84 academically motivated students are chosen to participate in the Simon’s Rock summer program.
 Former participants have gone on to such colleges as Amherst, Bard, Harvard, Haverford, Kenyon, Princeton, Simon’s Rock, Smith, Williams, and Yale.

 Unlike conventional workshops in expository and creative writing, Simon’s Rock’s focuses on using informal, playful, expressive writing as a way to strengthen skills of language and thinking.
 Out of these informal writing activities, using techniques of peer response, students develop more polished pieces, ranging from personal narratives to stories, poems, and exploratory essays.